2 last-minute Christmas present ideas for nature-lovers

 Still looking for Christmas gifts?
 Don’t battle for a carpark at the local shopping centre – pour yourself a long cold drink, put your feet up and do your shopping fast online.

-Here are three ideas for the nature-lovers on your Christmas list:
+Here are two ideas for the nature-lovers on your Christmas list:

-Cleland Wildlife Park is one of South Australia’s most iconic tourist attractions, renowned for its wide open spaces where you can get closer to animals including koalas, kangaroos, wallabies and potoroos.
+Cleland Wildlife Park in the Adelaide Hills is one of South Australia’s most iconic tourist attractions, renowned for its wide open spaces where you can get closer to animals including koalas, kangaroos, wallabies and potoroos.

 The best bit?
-Knowing that your membership contributes to the many programs and conservation efforts undertaken at the park.
+Knowing that your purchase is contributing to the many programs and conservation efforts undertaken at the park.

 2. Annual parks pass

-A multiple entry parks pass gives the gift of experiences at the best of South Australia’s national parks year-round, at sites like the white sand beaches of Lincoln National Park on the Eyre Peninsula.
+A multiple entry parks pass gives the gift of experiences at the best of South Australia’s national parks year-round, at sites like the white sand beaches of Lincoln and Coffin Bay national parks, the rugged coastline of Deep Creek National Park and the ancient mountain landscapes of Ikara-Flinders Ranges National Park.

-A 12-month pass costs $99 ($79 concession) and can be bought online.
-And there’s another feel-good alert – proceeds from the pass contribute to the maintenance of SA’s huge national parks estate, which covers more than 21 per cent of the state.
+A 12-month pass costs $108 ($87 for concession holders) and can be bought online.
+And there’s another feel-good alert – proceeds from the pass contribute to the maintenance of SA’s huge national parks estate, which covers more than 21% of the state.

 Main image: Father Christmas fishing for Australian salmon in Lincoln National Park (courtesy of @robertlangphotogrpahy Instagram)